humbug/humbug/README.md

 particular PHP token can be mutated, and also apply that mutation to an array of tokens.

+Note: Source code held within functions (rather than class methods) is not mutated at this time.

 Binary Arithmetic:

 | Original | Mutated | Original | Mutated |